ggajoch/satnogs-auto-scheduler/README.md

 ## Configuration

-Copy the env-dist file to .env and set your legacy SatNOGS Network credentials.
+Copy the env-dist file to .env and set your SatNOGS Network API token.

 ## Test run